btroncone/learn-rxjs/operators/error_handling/retrywhen.md

 ###### TL;DR: Retry with additional logic

 The **retryWhen** operator mirrors the output of the source except in the case of an error.
-When an error occurs it is passed to the ```notificationHandler``` function which stipulates the next action.
-If the function emits an error or complete, the operator would so the same.
-If not, the operator would resubscribes to the source.
+When an error occurs it is passed to the provided function, returning an observable stipulating the course of action.
+If this errors or completes the source will emit an error or complete.
+If not the source is resubscribed with the provided logic.

 ### Examples